PROCERGS/login-cidadao/app/Resources/doc/remoteLogout.md

 ### Obtaining the Access Token

-This step is specific to your programming language and OAuth library and you have to learn how to use it yourself.
+This step is specific to your programming language and OAuth library so you'll have to learn how to use it yourself.

 ### Requesting the Logout Key